Serenity Rehab Addiction Treatment

 An intensive outpatient program (IOP) provides treatment that is briefer by comparison.
 At Serenity, our IOP offers 9 to 20 hours of treatment per week.
 Another advantage of outpatient treatment is that it is not likely to disrupt the healthy patterns of the individual’s life.
 They can quickly return to their affairs considering an outpatient program may be just a few weeks to over a month in duration.
 Some programs begin with inpatient treatment then graduate to outpatient.
 Because of the short time spent in treatment, individuals are encouraged to continue with aftercare programs to stay on track in daily life.

-Individualized treatment helps key in on each person’s specific needs based around their addiction.
+Individualized treatment helps key in on each person’s specific needs based on their addiction.
 It also helps focus on the goals they hope to achieve from their program.
 This treatment is beneficial for those individuals that have unique circumstances or cope better without others around.
 Because of the particular care, patients may also receive assistance with improving family relations, employment status or legal troubles.
 Individualized treatment focuses on short-term improvements in the behaviors that led to drug use, and it helps the patient develop strategies to avoid substance abuse and maintain sobriety.

 Group Treatment Program at Serenity